saikrmet/cdc-dmi-gpt/README.md

 1. You see `CERTIFICATE_VERIFY_FAILED` when the `prepdocs.py` script runs.
 That's typically due to incorrect SSL certificates setup on your machine.
 Try the suggestions in this [StackOverflow answer](https://stackoverflow.com/questions/35569042/ssl-certificate-verify-failed-with-python3/43855394#43855394).

 1. After running `azd up` and visiting the website, you see a '404 Not Found' in the browser.
 Wait 10 minutes and try again, as it might be still starting up.
 Then try running `azd deploy` and wait again.
 If you still encounter errors with the deployed app, consult these [tips for debugging App Service app deployments](http://blog.pamelafox.org/2023/06/tips-for-debugging-flask-deployments-to.html) or watch [this video about downloading App Service logs](https://www.youtube.com/watch?v=f0-aYuvws54).
 Please file an issue if the logs don't help you resolve the error.

-### Getting help

-This is a sample built to demonstrate the capabilities of modern Generative AI apps and how they can be built in Azure.
-For help with deploying this sample, please post in [GitHub Issues](/issues).
-If you're a Microsoft employee, you can also post in [our Teams channel](https://aka.ms/azai-python-help).

-This repository is supported by the maintainers, _not_ by Microsoft Support, so please use the support mechanisms described above, and we will do our best to help you out.

-### Note

->Note: The PDF documents used in this demo contain information generated using a language model (Azure OpenAI Service).
-The information contained in these documents is only for demonstration purposes and does not reflect the opinions or beliefs of Microsoft.
-Microsoft makes no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the information contained in this document.
-All rights reserved to Microsoft.